tlswg/tls13-spec/draft-ietf-tls-tls13.md

 version
 : The version of the protocol being employed in the current record.
-  For the initial ClientHello this MUST be { 3, 1 }.
+  TLS clients MUST set this version to { 3, 1 } for the initial ClientHello.
   For the ServerHello and all other TLS records this MUST be equal to the negotiated version.
   For TLS 1.3 connections, this version is { 3, 4 }.